Senior Living in Sioux City, IA

 List of Senior Living Retirement Communities & Senior Housing in Sioux City, IA

-The median cost of independent senior living in Sioux City, IA is $2,519 monthly.
-The most affordable senior living communities in the Sioux City area can cost as little as $1,490 per month, while the most luxury Sioux City retirement communities can cost as much as $4,279 per month.
+The average cost of independent senior living in Sioux City, IA is $2,519 monthly.
+The lower priced senior living communities in the Sioux City area can carry fees as little as $1,490 per month, while the most luxurious Sioux City retirement communities can go as high as $4,279 per month.

 There are 15 senior living, senior housing, elderly living apartments and retirement communities in Sioux City, Iowa.
 These 55+ retirement communities and housing residences provide accommodations to older adult Iowa residents, and may include studio and 1-bedroom assisted living or independent living units, as well as continuing care options.
 Sioux City senior housing can range in cost depending on amenities and services provided.
 Housing for seniors in Sioux City, IA may be in the form of senior apartment buildings or senior living communities.